Loading...

 He held his breath was spelled incorrectly.

-The tiny sound of the machine's old mechanisms, well ancient mechanisms, is much more descriptive.
+The tiny sound of the machine's old mechanisms, well, ancient mechanisms is much more descriptive.

-Whirring to life went into Tristan's ears, trickled into Tristan's ears.
+Whirring to life, went into Tristan's ears, trickled into Tristan's ears.

-I removed his and replaced it with Tristan's ears and a light began to appear.
+I removed his and replaced it with Tristan's ears.

-Nothing I can use better vocabulary.
+Nothing I can use.

-Started to rotate.
+Best vocabulary started to rotate.

 Those were the things that I spotted and edited.